Skip to main content

 Tracked events

-Cal.com automatically records audit events across three categories: security, access control, and API credential lifecycle.
+Cal.com automatically records audit events across the following categories: security, access control, API credential lifecycle, workflow automation, billing, and event type management.

 Security events